vogelito/glacierprotocol/_docs/withdrawal/preparation.md

 redirect_from: /docs/withdrawal/
 ---

-The Withdrawal Protocol is used to transfer bitcoins out of high-security cold storage.
+The Withdrawal Protocol is used to transfer funds out of high-security cold storage.

-Before beginning, consider whether you want to route your funds through one or more intermediary non-cold-storage addresses for privacy purposes.
-(Review the Privacy Considerations subsection for details.)
-If you do, you may want to withdraw the funds to an intermediary address *first* before sending them on to their final destination.

 In this first section, we'll gather physical hardcopies of all information needed to do the withdrawal.
 This is done with the help of a regular networked